 - The Fund has made two grants totaling $244,035 to the University of Pennsylvania’s Social Impact of the Arts Project.
 For more than 20 years, this Project has conducted research that demonstrates non-economic value generated by the arts.
 The group will develop comprehensive measures of social wellbeing for New York City—including an inventory of cultural assets—and document the relationship between wellbeing and the City’s cultural ecology.
-It expects to complete its research in December 2016, and published its findings in March 2017.
+It completed its research in December 2016, and published its findings in March 2017.

-- In 2015, the Fund made a grant of $50,215 to The Graduate Center of the City University of New York to pilot a new cultural policy research fellowship, which will be jointly overseen by CUNY’s Center for Urban Research and the New York City Department of Cultural Affairs.
-The fellow will receive training in data analysis and visualization in her first year.
-Throughout her fellowship, she has been producing reports and briefs on current arts policy issues; harness existing datasets to produce quick profiles for public dissemination; and contribute to public dialogue through events and various media.
+- The Fund has made two grants totaling $80,215 to The Graduate Center of the City University of New York to pilot a new cultural policy research fellowship, which is jointly overseen by CUNY’s Center for Urban Research and the New York City Department of Cultural Affairs.
+The fellow received training in data analysis and visualization in her first year.
+Throughout her fellowship, she has been producing reports and briefs on current arts policy issues, harnessing existing datasets to produce materials for public dissemination, and contributing to public dialogue through events and various media.
 Over the course of 2017, the fellow will publish two studies – one on City support to arts education in public schools and one on the City’s IDNYC cultural memberships program – as well as conduct a longitudinal study on arts education in New York City public schools.

 Grants Supporting Technical Assistance